 He points to Jackson County, Michigan, where local institutions aren’t just invested in the typical things, but in programs such as one of the largest second-chance programs in the nation for formerly incarcerated individuals.
 In another case of interrupted pathways, “a lot of people who have started a university or a college program step out for a variety of reasons and are unable to transfer to another institution successfully, because, if they owe any debt to the institution, the transcript is held on to,” he says.
 “So, through the Detroit Regional Partnership, multiple higher education institutions just made a compact to say, ‘We're not going to hold transcripts hostage anymore.’
 They were essentially preventing the region from developing the talent they needed by holding on to a really important piece of paper.
 Now many more folks can actually go back to an institution or go to a different institution as a better fit for them, get back on the pathway to get the credentials they need, and the region's developing the talent it needs.”

-Lennon says the next stage is to go from the Detroit city center redevelopment story to block-by-block neighborhood development across a metro area that may be the 13th largest MSA in the nation with 4.3 million people, but still has mile after mile of derelict real estate, and a huge challenge in re-establishing dependable delivery of services to residents.
+Lennon says the next stage is to go from the Detroit city center redevelopment story to block-by-block neighborhood development across a metro area that is the 14th largest MSA in the nation with 4.3 million people.
 It will also mark a transition from drawing young professionals with disposable income to a resurgent downtown, and supporting more family-driven districts where everyone from children to retirees can thrive.